 As long as no one is being strung along and everyone knows where they stand then a bit of no strings dating might be just what you need.
 No commitment and all the fun.
-Maybe you’re on the rebound after a serious relationships and you just want some fun.
-Perhaps you’re to busy woth work life to maintain a long term romantic relationship.
+Maybe you’re on the rebound after a serious relationship and you just want some fun.
+Perhaps you’re too busy with work life to maintain a long-term romantic relationship.

 You will be surprised how many people are looking for this and are too afraid to ask.
-In such a fast paced world of jobs, responsibilities, friends, family, errands and more work.
-Not everyone is able to maintain full time romantic relationships.
+In such a fast-paced world of jobs, responsibilities, friends, family, errands and more work.
+Not everyone is able to maintain full-time romantic relationships.
 Stop the judging I say!
 What goes on in other people’s bedrooms is not your business unless it’s affecting yours!
-People have way to many thoughts and opinions on others people’s sexual choices.
+People have a way to many thoughts and opinions on others people’s sexual choices.
 Just one more time so everyone can hear it….. it isn’t your business!

 Did you enjoy Love Island this year?
 Do you think the right couple won?
 Do you think it promotes undesirable behaviour?
 Let me know everything in the comments below.

 Lots of Love,